jeff-hager-dev/mongo-seed/README.md

 ### File

-A file is similar to the directory seed.
+AThis is similar to the directory seed.
 You have a file with an object in it where each property is a collection name and the value is an array of documents for that collection.
 This also supports two different data formats.
 The MongoDB Extended JSON(EXTENDED) or the JSON recognized by the node mongodb driver(DRIVER).

 ```text